Skip to main content

 Introduction

 In an increasingly competitive labour market, mastering each stage of the recruitment process has become a strategic priority for organisations of all sizes.
-According to a DARES 2025 study, the average cost of a failed recruitment represents between 30,000 and 50,000 € for an SME, without counting the impacts on productivity and team cohesion.
-From defining the need to signing the employment contract, each phase must be thought through, structured and equipped with the right tools.
-This article provides you with a comprehensive guide to building an effective recruitment process, compliant with legal requirements and fully digitised.
+According to a 2025 DARES study, the average cost of a failed recruitment ranges between 30,000 and 50,000 € for an SME, not including impacts on productivity and team cohesion.
+From defining the need to signing the employment contract, each phase must be carefully planned, structured and equipped with the right tools.
+This article provides you with a comprehensive guide to building an effective, legally compliant and fully digitalised recruitment process.

 ---